 She has a profile beyond Australia including: UK’s Saturday Kitchen; NBC Today Show during the Sydney Olympics; with Anthony Bourdain when he was filming in Australia; in Rick Stein’s Seafood Odyssey.
 During her eight years as co-host of Fresh with The Australian Women’s Weekly on the Nine Network Australia, she regularly hosted such visiting chefs as Jamie Oliver, Rick Stein and Gordon Ramsay.
 She now splits her time between Australia, the UK and Singapore.

 Lyndey is a popular guest on the various Australian networks’ morning shows and is a key contributor to Selector magazine, a bi-monthly publication for food and wine enthusiasts.
 She contributes occasionally to Delicious Magazine and delicious.com.au.
 Her unflagging energy saw her as first female Vice-President of the Royal Agricultural Society of NSW.
-She has been Chair of the KPMG Sydney Royal Wine Show, Dairy Produce Committee and Fine Food Committee which she founded in 1997, which judges thousands of Australian products in categories including aquaculture, branded beef, branded lamb, professional bakery, coffee, beer, pasta and noodle, regional food, olive oil and deli meats.
+She has been Chair of the KPMG Sydney Royal Wine Show, Dairy Produce Committee and Fine Food Committee which she founded in 1997, which judges thousands of Australian products in categories including aquaculture, branded beef, branded lamb, professional bakery, coffee, beer, pasta and noodle, specialty foods, olive oil, small goods and charcuterie.

 In 2012 her peers presented her with The Vittoria Legend Award, Sydney Morning Herald’s 2012 Good Food Guide.
 She was also named as a state finalist in the Telstra Business Women’s Awards.
 This was followed in 2014 with an Order of Australia, for service to hospitality, the food and wine industry and the community.
 Prior to the Covid pandemic she sat for many years on on the influential Food and Wine Advisory Committee for Tourism Australia.
 In 2019 she was named Legend of the Vine by Wine Communicators of Australia.

 Lyndey splits her time between Sydney, London and Singapore, running a consultancy business which includes curating menus, public speaking, appearances such as the Sydney Royal Easter Show, cooking classes, recipe development, food and wine appreciation classes and advising food and wine clients – in fact anything to do with food, wine, agriculture and lifestyle.
-She judges for many industry organisations and works voluntarily for various charities including as co-Founder and Patron of Tasting Success, a mentoring program for female chefs, and a founding Board member of Women in Hospitality, a not-for-profit organisation that supports and fosters career development of women in the hospitality industry.
+She judges for many industry organisations and works voluntarily for various charities including Cure Cancer.
+She is co-Founder and Patron of Tasting Success, a mentoring program for female chefs, and a founding Board member of Women in Hospitality, a not-for-profit organisation that supports and fosters career development of women in the hospitality industry.
 She is also a judge for the prestigious global Pink Lady Food Photographer of the Year competition.